 What Are Active Buildings?

 An Active Building is described as “a building that supports the wider grid network by intelligently integrating renewable energy technologies for heat, power and transport.”
-It has six core principles:
+It also has six core principles:

 - Building fabric and passive design